kpoxo6op/soyspray-os-install/README.md

 ## Notes

-Soyo BIOS does no support wake up on LAN.
+Soyo BIOS does not support wake up on LAN.

 Soyo Ethernet is not supported by Ubuntu Server out of the box.